-The late collection procedure will be followed at the end of the day if a pupil is not collected by 3.10pm (or 1.30pm on half days):
+The late collection procedure will be followed at the end of the day if a pupil is not collected by 3.20pm (or 1.40pm on half days):

-- At 3.10pm, the class teacher will escort the child to the school office. - The class teacher will enquire with the administration team if any messages regarding the lateness have been received.
-If not, a member of the administration team will call the parent. - The class teacher must stay with the pupil until they are collected by a named adult or until 3.20pm (whichever occurs first). - If the child is not collected by 3.20pm, a member of the administration team will take responsibility for the pupil until collected. - If the pupil has still not been collected by 3.30pm, a member of the SLT should be notified. - If collected late by an adult (after 3.10pm), this person must sign the pupil out using the Inventry system.
-This will require the adult to record their full name. - The HoS will regularly monitor the late collection list and discuss with parents directly if it is occurring frequently. - One member of the admin team must remain at the front reception workstation from 3pm until 3.30pm
+- At 3.20pm, the class teacher will escort the child to the school office. - The class teacher will enquire with the administration team if any messages regarding the lateness have been received.
+If not, a member of the administration team will call the parent. - The class teacher must stay with the pupil until they are collected by a named adult or until 3.30pm (whichever occurs first). - If the child is not collected by 3.30pm, a member of the administration team will take responsibility for the pupil until collected.
+The administration team will ask the child to confirm if this is their adult before they leave with them - If the pupil has still not been collected by 3.45pm, a member of the SLT should be notified. - If collected late by an adult (after 3.20pm), this person must sign the pupil out using the Inventry system.
+This will require the adult to record their full name. - The HoS will regularly monitor the late collection list and discuss with parents directly if it is occurring frequently. - One member of the administration team must remain at the front reception workstation from 3.15 until 3.45pm